 ourchase required.
 Other restrictions may apply.
 This is an advertisement placed on behalf of Eric Construction Mid-West, Inc ("Erie").
-Offer terms and conditions may apply and the offer may not available in your area, if you call the number provided, you consent to being contacted by telephone, and the provided state of the It's not just a generator.
+Offer terms and conditions may apply and the offer may not available in your area, if you call the number provided, you consent to being contacted by telephone, and the provided support of the provided of the pr It's not just a generator.
 It's a power move.
-Receive a free 5-year warranty with qualifying purchase - valued at \$535.
+Receive a free 5-year warranty with qualifying purchase\ - valued at \$535.
 Call 877-516-1160 to schedule your free quote!
 GENERAC Be prepared before the next power outage.